-As the TSM&O component of the needs assessment for the 2050 Metropolitan Transportation Plan (MTP), this Master Plan sets the stage to define MetroPlan Orlando's long range TSM&O priorities.
+As the TSM&O component of the 2050 Metropolitan Transportation Plan (MTP), this Master Plan sets the stage to define MetroPlan Orlando's long range TSM&O priorities.
 In companion with these priorities, the following regionwide strategies and key considerations help to shape the path forward for implementation.